 Syenite is built for production use.
 The MCP server never holds private keys, returns only unsigned transactions for execution tools, and is rate-limited and stateless.
 This page states the security model clearly so you can evaluate it for your agent or application.

 Execution is intent-only.
-The server computes the optimal route and calldata; the client holds the key and signs.
+The server computes optimal routes (swaps) or encodes protocol calldata (lending) and returns unsigned transactions; the client holds the key and signs.
 For cross-chain bridges, swap.status tracks progress but does not move funds.
 This keeps Syenite in the role of a router and data provider, not a custodian or executor.

 Open access (no API key) is rate-limited to 30 requests per minute per IP.
 Limits reduce abuse and keep the service stable for everyone.
 For higher throughput, use an API key (see the MCP README or dashboard).
 Health is exposed at /health for monitoring.